The metafor Package

 Note of Caution

-It turns out that there are some concerns with bias when back-transforming a pooled Freeman-Tukey (double arcsine) transformed proportion using the back-transformation suggested by Miller (1978) that uses the harmonic mean of the sample sizes in the back-transformation.
-For details, see Schwarzer et al. (2019).
-Alternatively, one can use the standard arcsine transformation (measure="PAS" in escalc()), whose back-transformation does not depend on the sample sizes, or switch to a (random-effects) logistic regression model (which can be done with the rma.glmm() function).
+It turns out that there are some major problems when using Freeman-Tukey (double arcsine) transformed proportions for a meta-analysis.
+For details, see Schwarzer et al. (2019) and Röver and Friede (2022).
+Therefore, I would strongly advise against using this transformation when meta-analyzing proportions.
+Alternatively, one can use the standard arcsine transformation (measure="PAS" in escalc()) or switch to a (random-effects) logistic regression model (which can be done with the rma.glmm() function).

 References